-RICHMOND, Va. — The City of Richmond refused CBS 6 investigative reporter Melissa Hipolit's request for records about how much, if any, severance pay former Department of Public Utilities (DPU) Director April Bingham received following her post-Richmond Water Crisis resignation.
+RICHMOND, Va. — A City of Richmond spokesperson told CBS 6 reporter Melissa Hipolit the former Department of Public Utilities (DPU) Director April Bingham "is not receiving a severance," but would not clarify if she previously received a severance.

 Richmond Mayor Danny Avula announced Bingham's resignation on Jan.
 15.

-"The City has identified one responsive record that is being withheld as a contract settling public employee employment disputes, held confidential as personnel records under Va.
+"The City has identified 1 responsive record that is being withheld as a contract settling public employee employment disputes, held confidential as personnel records under Va.
 Code Sec.
-2.2-3705.1(1),” Richmond Senior Policy Advisor Megan Field wrote.
+2.2-3705.1(1).

 Bingham was in charge of the department in January when a power outage led to catastrophic failures at the city's water treatment plant, which rendered parts of the city without running water for days.